-- Preserve the Natural Environment,
+- Preserve the Natural Environment

-- Create a Healthy Built Environment,
+- Create a Healthy Built Environment

-- Sustain our Vibrant Economy,
+- Sustain our Vibrant Economy

-- Include Authentic Public Participation,
+- Include Authentic Public Participation

-- Create Opportunities for Arts & Cultural Awareness,
+- Create Opportunities for Arts & Cultural Awareness

-- Ensure a Healthy Community, and
+- Ensure a Healthy Community

-- Be a Beacon for Innovation.
+- Be a Beacon for Innovation

 Long Range Planning Documents:

-The City adopted a Downtown Business District Subarea Plan to focus on a mixed use and pedestrian oriented development with ‘Old Town’.
+The City adopted a Downtown Business District Subarea Plan to focus on a mixed-use and pedestrian-oriented development in Old Town Mukilteo.